Skip to main content

 A subject specific curriculum which is specifically designed to be accessible by our students, or the Equals curriculum for certain subject areas, including the core curriculum of English and Maths (see curriculum information below for more info on Equals curriculum.

-It is important that the students are made aware experientially and explicitly where skills in the classroom can be used outside of school – whilst at school as well as afterwards.
-The skills for life pathway empowers our students to be successful in learning life skills.
+It is important that the students are made aware experientially and explicitly where skills in the classroom can be transferred outside of school – whilst at school as well as afterwards.
+The skills for life pathway empower our students to be successful in learning life skills.

 Year 3 / 4 children follow a play based, practical curriculum which is designed to develop their communication and social interactions with others.
 Numeracy, Literacy, RSHE and Science are incorporated within the curriculum.